simson-sillage/minimal-k8s-cluster/README.md

 This playbook is **NOT** idempotent.
 Don't run it twice.

-If everything worked out, you can ssh into you `master`-node and run:
+If everything worked out, you can ssh into the `master`-node and run:

 ```sh
 export KUBECONFIG=/etc/kubernetes/admin.conf